 Don’t Forget Trim Work

-Painting is not just about the walls but also includes an often overlooked element – trim work.
+Painting concerns the walls and includes an often overlooked element – trim work.
 The right color choice for your trims can either subtly blend with or provide a striking contrast to your wall paint.

-In a nutshell, the details matter, and taking note of these minor touches could have a significant impact on the appearance and atmosphere of your area.
+In a nutshell, the details matter, and taking note of these minor touches could significantly impact the appearance and atmosphere of your area.

 Selecting Complementary Colors for Your Trim